 “Natural gas generation with 30% hydrogen by volume delivers an 11% reduction in CO2,” said Saab

 Hydrogen’s wider explosion range and lower ignition energy compared to natural gas presents some safety concerns for HRSGs.
-However, he said the hydrogen will accumulate in the same areas of the HRSG as natural has such as the attic.
-Current safety procedures already take this into account and should be sufficient.
+However, he said hydrogen is expected to accumulate in the same areas of the HRSG as natural has such as the attic.
+Current safety procedures already take this into account and should be sufficient, but should be checked.

 On the exhaust side, hydrogen requires a much higher volume of gas be passed through the turbine due to its density.
-Thus, the HRSG needs to be engineered to avoid exceeding the casing’s design pressure.
-Increased pressure drop, too, can cause derated performance.
+Thus, the HRSG needs to be engineered to avoid exceeding the design pressure drop since increased pressure drop can cause derated performance.

-“Those wanting to burn hydrogen in future should set it up the HRSG for it upfront,” said Saab.
-“Those that do receive a hydrogen-ready stamp that can help with financing and will minimize costs.
+“Those wanting to burn hydrogen in the future should set up the HRSG for it upfront,” said Saab.
+“Those that do can receive a hydrogen-ready stamp that can help with financing and will minimize costs.
 It is far more difficult to do afterwards.”

-With all the talk about green hydrogen, why not all in green steam?
+With all the talk about green hydrogen, why not green steam?
 That was the question posed by Paul Brown, Vice President Custom Systems, Industrial Watertube Boilers at Cleaver Brooks.
 Hydrogen, it turns out is a viable fuel source in today’spackage watertube boilers whether they are used as auxiliary boilers in a utility power plant, a process boiler in a refinery, for cogeneration in a distributed energy center or simply as a heating boiler at the local university.

 “The technology needed to facilitate hydrogen firing and eliminate CO emissions from the system is not new and does not increase risks associated with packaged boiler or burner design and operation,” said Brown

-He focused on packaged water tube boilers used as auxiliary boilers in plants.
-When steam is down, they are called upon to be used as processboilers, for district heat and for cogeneration.
 But there are design factors in both the boiler and combustion system that must be considered.
-The good news is that current boilers are conservatively designed so they are in good shape to accommodate the burning of hydrogen.
+The good news is that current boilers are ideally designed so they are in good shape to accommodate the burning of hydrogen.

-“The flame temperature is higher with hydrogen so there is a slight possibility of overheating,” said Brown.
-“But as most furnaces today have a membrane wall construction with water-cooled surfaces, they can usually handle higher temperatures without changes.”
+“The flame temperature is higher with hydrogen so we must pay attention to the possibility of overheating,” said Brown.
+“But as all furnaces today have a 100% membrane wall construction with water-cooled surfaces and are conservatively sized, they can usually handle higher temperatures without changes.”

 As far as unburned hydrogen collecting in pockets at the top of the boiler due to low molecular weight, once again there is little risk.
 Brown said D, O, and A style boilers leave very little space for accumulated hydrogen and thus a conventional purge cycle can eliminate the risk of hydrogen accumulation

 “Pay attention to LHV and HHV numbers and know which one is being referred to and design to deal with it,” said Brown.

-Superheated steam from hydrogen would have a lower steam temperature (730F) compared to 750F for natural gas due to hydrogen’s lower mass flow.
-This calls for minor design tweaks like adding more heating surface to the boiler.
+Superheated steam from hydrogen would have a lower steam temperature (730F) compared to 750F for natural gas due to hydrogen’s lower gas side mass flow.
+This calls for minor design tweaks like adding more heating surface to the superheater.

 A forced draft fan in an auxiliary boiler running natural gas would need to be 350 hp compared to 250 hp when fired by hydrogen.
 The reason a less powerful fan would be needed for hydrogen is that less combustion air is needed in combustion.”

-Further pointers: hydrogen’s typically low supply pressure requires larger fuel piping than natural gas to obtain the same BTU input to the boiler.
-Overall hydrogen components are likely to larger and more expensive.
-And to cope with higher NOx, hydrogen systems need flue gas recirculation (FGR) and/or SCR.
+Further pointers: hydrogen’s typically low supply pressure and low heating value requires larger fuel piping than natural gas to obtain the same BTU input to the boiler.
+Overall hydrogen components are likely to be larger and more expensive.
+To cope with higher NOx, hydrogen systems need increased flue gas recirculation (FGR) and/or SCR.

 The most surprising statement was about cost.
 Ballew said that the most optimistic projection is a dollar a kg or 7.45 cents per mm btu, which is twice that of gas – and he’s talking about hydrogen reaching that level of cost by 2050.
 That means hydrogen must rely on a tax on carbon or other incentives to make progress in markets.